 (about 3 cups)

-For the crust: Melt the butter and mix with cookie crumbs until thoroughly moistened.
-Transfer to an 9 1/2-inch pie plate and, using the back of a cup or measuring cup, press mixture into the pan, evenly covering the bottom and sides of the pan.
+Make The Cookie Crumb Crust: Melt the butter and mix with cookie crumbs until thoroughly moistened.
+Transfer to a 9 1/2-inch pie plate and, using the back of a cup or measuring cup, press mixture into the pan, evenly covering the bottom and sides of the pan.
 Set in freezer until set, at least 10 minutes.
 (Can be made through this step up to 2 days ahead.
 Cover with plastic wrap and store in the freezer.)

 To make cookie crumbs, place cookies in a food processor and process until broken up into crumbs.
 (Alternatively, place cookies in a resealable plastic bag and hit with a meat mallet or rolling pin until you have small crumbs.)

-For the filling: Meanwhile, melt the chocolate in a small pan over very low heat, stirring constantly, until smooth.
-(Alternatively, place chocolate in a microwave-safe bowl and microwave at 15 second intervals, stirring between each interval, until melted.)
+Make The Chocolate Black Bottom: Meanwhile, melt the chocolate in a small pan over very low heat, constantly stirring, until smooth.
+(Alternatively, place chocolate in a microwave-safe bowl and microwave at 15-second intervals, stirring between each interval, until melted.)

 Pour chocolate into the crust and, using the back of a spoon or a small spatula to quickly spread the chocolate over the crust in a thin layer.
 Return crust to the freezer to set up, at least 10 minutes.

 The crust can be made through this step up to 2 days ahead.
 Cover with plastic wrap and store in the freezer.